Cog Icon signifying link to Admin page

 'It helps that I have had several surprise encounters with wild golden eagles, one of these in a spot where you would never expect it, really close to large numbers of people.

-'Eagles are highly-intelligent birds and if they see an opportunity to snatch a meal from under the nose of people picnicking in the mountains which have been their home for thousands of generations, you may depend that this is exactly what they will do, for just as long as they can get away with it.'
+'Eagles are highly-intelligent birds and if they see an opportunity to snatch a meal from under the nose of people picnicking in the mountains which have been their home for thousands of generations, you may be sure that this is exactly what they will do, when they can get away with it.'

 Ospreys by the Tweed